 These emissions are derived from the estimated overall emission contribution from operating limits.
 Exceedance of the operating limits may be considered credible evidence of the exceedance of emission limits.
-Compliance with these emission limits may be determined as stated in Conditions 56, 57, 58, 59, 61, and 65.
-(9VAC5-80-490 and Condition 45 of the July 2, 2021 Permit)
+Compliance with these emission limits may be determined as stated in Conditions 53, 54, 56, 57, 59, and 63.

-65. Fuel Burning Equipment Requirements - (EG-1, EG-2, EG-3, FWP-1) - Visible Emission Limit - Visible emissions from the emergency fire water pump (FWP-1) and emergency generators (EG-1, EG-2, and EG-3) shall not exceed 10 percent opacity except during one six-minute period in any one hour in which visible emissions shall not exceed 20 percent opacity as determined by the EPA Method 9 (reference 40 CFR 60, Appendix A).
+- 63. Fuel Burning Equipment Requirements (EG-1, EG-2, FWP-1) Visible Emission Limit Visible emissions from the emergency fire water pump (FWP-1) and emergency generators (EG-1 and EG-2) shall not exceed 10 percent opacity as determined by the EPA Method 9 (reference 40 CFR 60, Appendix A).
 This condition applies at all times except during startup, shutdown, and malfunction.
-(9VAC5-80-490 and Conditions 49 and 50 of the July 2, 2021 Permit)